danbev/learning-iot/notes/nrf.md

 if I'm using the right terminology here but hopefully this makes sense just the same) using the register `TASKS_OUT[n]` or `TASKS_SET[n]`.

+There are 8 GPIOTE channels and up to 3 tasks can be configured for each channel.
+There are two fixed tasks which are `SET` and `CLR`, and `OUT` which can be configured to be one of `Set`, `Clear`, or `Toggle`.

+Each channel can generate events for the following triggers:
+* Rising Edge
+* Falling Edge
+* Any change

 ### Timers
 * Real Time Counter (RTC)
 Low power and low frequency
 * Timer
 High power and high frequency

+CONFIG0 to CONFIG7 registers configure the channels:
+* Mode: Event (input pin) or Task mode (output pin).
+* GPIO pin: the pin that is to be connected to the channel.
+* Initial value for pin in Task mode.
+* Operation when in Task mode for the OUT task.
+* Configure the operation that that will trigger an IN event when in Event mode.

 ### nrfx
 These are standalone drivers for nrf peripherals which were originally in the